 Does your normally docile, friendly pet turn into the Tasmanian Devil the moment you pull into the veterinarian's parking lot?
 It's not unusual for pets to feel a little stressed by a visit to the ...View Article

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 As complete as it is, a physical exam cannot detect the subtle things that are going on internally.
-To assess organ function and detect illness early we recommend screening bloodwork.
-Think about the aging process…if an animal ages about 7 years every 12 months, wouldn’t you expect your doctor to do bloodwork very 7 years?
+To assess organ function and detect illness early, we recommend screening bloodwork.
+Think about the aging process… if an animal ages about 7 years every 12 months, wouldn’t you expect your doctor to do bloodwork every 7 years?

-We are so pleased with our PetMap- a simple portable device allows us to measure your pets blood pressure in the comfort of the exam room- no loud noises, no sticky gels.
+We are so pleased with our PetMap - a simple portable device that allows us to measure your pets blood pressure in the comfort of the exam room with no loud noises and no sticky gels.
 This should be done annually once they have hit senior status.

 We do not believe in OVER vaccinating, but we do believe in keeping you and your pets safe, protected and healthy.
 This is best determined by the lifestyle and risks your pets face.

 Core vaccines for dogs - every dog should have them